GDUT-YANGGUO/Harmonic-Drive-Dataset/README.md

 Existing studies often focus on individual components or artificially induced faults, which do not fully represent the complex operational behavior and fault modes of complete drives under actual working conditions.

-To address these gaps, this paper presents a systematic review of intelligent fault diagnosis and prognostics methods for harmonic drives.
+To address these gaps, we presents a systematic review of intelligent fault diagnosis and prognostics methods for harmonic drives.
 Furthermore, we release **GD-HDD**, among the first open-source, multimodal fault datasets for industrial robotic harmonic drives, collected and validated in collaboration with manufacturers.

 The dataset includes:
 - Synchronized vibration, servo motor, and high-precision metrology data